doscoin-project/Doscoin/doc/build-osx.md

 Creating a release build
 ------------------------

-A Minatod binary is not included in the Minato-Qt.app bundle.
-You can ignore this section if you are building `Minatod` for your own use.
+A doscoind binary is not included in the Doscoin-Qt.app bundle.
+You can ignore this section if you are building `doscoind` for your own use.

 If you are building `litecond` for others, your build machine should be set up as follows for maximum compatibility: